 Please review all the admission requirements for the UTRGV MPA online degree program.
 For specific questions or more details, contact an enrollment specialist at 844-218-2727.

-Submit your application and one-time $50 application fee online.
+Submit your application and one-time $50 application fee (for domestic applications) online.

 Submit transcripts from all colleges and/or universities.

 A baccalaureate degree from an accredited institution